 Special circumstances may dictate that other vaccines are advised.
-For trips of a month or more typhoid vaccine should be considered.
+Hepatitis A and typhoid vaccine should be considered if you are living with locals, staying for more than a month or at more at risk of disease through lifestyle or occupation.
 If you are intending to work in a hospital/medical setting or closely with children then hepatitis B vaccine is recommended.
-A full list of current travel clinic websites worldwide is available on www.istm.org.
-For other journey preparation information, consult www.tripprep.com.
-Information about various medications may be found on https://emedicine.medscape.com.

 The Seychelles is not a crime-ridden part of the world.
-However, most of the larger hotels have safety deposit boxes for your valuables like tickets, cash and travellers’ cheques.
+However, most of the larger hotels have safety deposit boxes for your valuables like tickets, cash and passports.
 When out and about, use your common sense.
 For example, it is not wise to leave fancy, expensive camera equipment lying on the back seat of an unattended open vehicle.
 Neither is it a good idea to leave a handbag on the beach while you go swimming or snorkelling.

-It is generally safe for women to be out on their own, and travelling on the buses is absolutely fine.
+It is generally safe for women to be out on their own and travelling on the buses is absolutely fine.
 Take care not to offend the local people by wearing ultra-skimpy clothes that could be misinterpreted as provocative.

 There is no problem with gay and lesbian travellers, but it is always wise to be discreet.
 Homosexuality was decriminalised in the Seychelles in 2016.